kubevirt/kubevirt/docs/deprecation.md

 about the removal.
 If there are no objections, the object can be removed.
 Otherwise, a new removal date can be discussed according to the context.

+### Feature Behavior
+This refers to any changes in features behavior that might surprise the user or break backwards compatibility.

+As an example, let's say that a certain feature can be enabled via Kubevirt CR that affects only worker nodes, and that feature is changed to also affect control-plane nodes.
+This is considered a feature behavior change.
+Internal details that are not exposed to the end-user as guarantees that are part of our API aren't considered as feature behavior changes.

+The process is identical to the process of deprecating API (see above), except the number of releases before the final behavior change should be 3 releases (roughly 1 year).

 ## Discussion
 An ongoing discussion takes part in the following issue: https://github.com/kubevirt/kubevirt/issues/7745